KYPHOSIS TREATMENT

 Long-Term Prognosis

-For patients with kyphosis, regular checkups are needed to monitor the condition and check for any growth of the curve.
+For patients with kyphosis, regular checkups are needed to monitor the condition and check for any growth of the neck curve.

 Age-Related Kyphosis